What is prior authorization?

 - Specialty optical items, including contact lenses, tinted lenses, prosthetic eyes, and low-vision aids

-- Services for children under Early Periodic Screening, Diagnosis, and Treatment (EPSDT or Healthchek) in excess of the amount of services that adults can receive, such as speech therapy or physical therapy
+- Services for children under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program (known as Healthchek in Ohio) that are more than the amount of services that adults can receive, such as speech therapy or physical therapy

 - Some mental health services